JUPITER Publications – Results from Research on the JUPITER Exascale Supercomputer

 Key findings: This paper presents an improved workflow for the nekRS simulation software to access Ginkgo's high performance numerics when running on the JUPITER supercomputer.
 The workflow builds on a generic software coupler and a configuration file that allows scientists to choose among a wide variety of numerical methods optimised for JUPITER's Grace Hopper architecture in between production runs without time-consuming software recompilation.
 For any given problem, this workflow allows to quickly identify a suitable numerical method.

-Impact on science: The new workflow accelerates numerics-based simulations on JUPITER.
+Impact on research: The new workflow accelerates numerics-based simulations on JUPITER.
 Domain scientists can complete their production runs faster and achieve greater scientific output.

 JUPITER Publications – Scientific Results from Research on the JUPITER Exascale Supercomputer